mamurak/predictive-maint/docs/image-detection-inference-demo-setup.md

 4. Do the following
    - Ensure your new project is selected on top
-   - Name your project something like *seldon-route*
+   - Name your route something like *seldon-route*
    - Select the Service you noted a couple of steps back, in my case *seldon-model-example*
    -  Map port 8000 to 8000 as shown
    - Click **Create**